Skip to Main Content

 Sustainability in the food industry

-As the human population explodes and our diet changes, the global food industry is rapidly consuming natural resources.
+As the human population continues to increase and our diet changes, the global food industry is rapidly consuming natural resources.
 It affects the environment on a vast scale, from polluting land and water to threatening wildlife and ecosystems with extinction.
+The food and agriculture industries are also significant contributors to global greenhouse gas emissions.

 Nature’s resources are limited.
-Experts believe a shift towards greener practices is one of the few ways the sector can be sustainable.
-And with a rise in environmental awareness spurred by the likes of David Attenborough and Greta Thunberg, eco-conscious consumers join them in calling for change.
+Experts believe a shift towards more sustainable practices, such as regenerative farming, can help the sector reduce its environmental impact and emissions.
+And with a rise in awareness spurred by the likes of David Attenborough and Greta Thunberg, eco-conscious consumers join them in calling for change.

 Icon of sustainability in food industry